Equipment module stable¶

 Purpose & Scope¶

 Equipment is Foundation: every other module that needs to point at a specific piece of hardware references an Asset.id.
-The recipe ladder binds Methods to Assets through Plans.
+The recipe ladder binds Methods to Assets through Plans, and a Method may now require not only Families but specific Assembly blueprints.
 Procedures target Assets.
 Calibrations key off an Asset.id plus a quantity.
 Supplies advertise resources whose physical delivery infrastructure lives as Assets.
 Trust groups Assets into Zones for security policy.

 Out of scope